create3000/x_ite/docs/_posts/components/Followers/OrientationChaser.md

 ## Overview

-OrientationChaser generates a series of rotation values that progressively change from initial value to destination value.
+OrientationChaser generates a series of 4-tuple axis-angle SFRotation values that progressively change from initial value to destination value.

 The OrientationChaser node belongs to the **Followers** component and its default container field is *children.* It is available since X3D version 3.2 or later.